Mestinon SR (Pyridostigmine Bromide)

 This medication is typically used for extreme muscle fatigue.
 Its effects can be noticed within a few hours.
 This medication is typically used only once a day and is long-lasting (similar to the functionality of insulin glargine).
 However, your doctor or pharmacist may have suggested a different schedule that is more appropriate for you.
 Take it regularly and continuously to maintain its beneficial effects.

-Mestinon (pyridostigmine bromide tablets, USP) is an orally active cholinesterase inhibitor.
-Chemically, pyridostigmine bromide is 3-hydroxy-1-methyl pyridinium bromide dimethyl carbamate.
+Mestinon (pyridostigmine bromide tablets, USP) inhibits cholinesterase when taken orally.
+Pyidostigmine bromide is a dimethyl carbamate of 3-hydroxy-1-methyl pyridinium bromide.

 Warnings and Precautions